Ccccchenxi/Mathematics-In-Class-Assignment/README.md

 # Mathematics-In-Class-Assignment
 ## Project Description
 ### Overview
 This in-class assignment, as part of the Advanced Mathematics and Statistics for Data Science and AI course, involves a series of structured tasks designed to apply mathematical and statistical concepts in a practical, data-driven context.
-The assignment is segmented into various sub-tasks, each aimed at enhancing the students' understanding and application of statistical methods in real-world scenarios.
+The assignment is segmented into various sub-tasks, each aimed at enhancing the understanding and application of statistical methods in real-world scenarios.

 ### Task Details
 The overarching goal is to analyze provided datasets to study various statistical phenomena, particularly focusing on mobile usage and its potential correlation with visual search target acquisition speed.
 The assignment includes two main elements: